xiaohanchi/GCBHM_design/README.md

 ### Repository Contents

-* code_for_rerunning_simu/ R code for rerunning simulations shown in the manuscript
+* code_for_rerunning_simu/: R code necessary for rerunning the simulations presented in the manuscript.
-* code_for_tables_figures/ code for reproducing all tables and figures in main paper and supplement materials
+* code_for_tables_figures/: R code for reproducing all the tables and figures featured in the main paper and supplementary materials.
-* Rdata/ saved intermediate results (Rdata files) in our simulation, which are used to reproduce tables and figures in paper
+* Rdata/: This directory stores saved intermediate results in Rdata files from our simulations.
+These files are used for reproducing the tables and figures presented in the paper.
-* Results/ ALL tables and figures in paper
+* Results/ ALL tables and figures presented in  paper.
-* master.R used to give a summary of reproducing results
+* master.R: This file serves as a summary, providing an overview of the code needed to reproduce the results.

 ### Authors and Reference
 Chi, X., Yuan, Y., Yu, Z., and Lin, R.<sup>\*</sup> (2024+).
 A Generalized Calibrated Bayesian Hierarchical Modeling Approach to Basket Trials with Multiple Endpoints.